JACoW-org/docs-ECRIS/docs/General/editing.md

 # How to edit your abstracts

-## Login to the IPAC Indico event
+## Login to the ECRIS Indico event

-See [How to login to the Indico event](JACoWlogin.md) for details on how to login to the IPAC Indico event.
+See [How to login to the Indico event](JACoWlogin.md) for details on how to login to the ECRIS Indico event.

 ## Editing and withdrawing an abstract